mehulfollytobevice/image_captioning_flickr/README.md

 - Download the text descriptions: https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip
 - Download the dataset and place it in the main directory.

+## 📝 Description of files:

+- <b>main.py -</b> This is the main file of the project.
+It contains the code to train the image captioning model and save it into the '/data/' directory.
+- <b>image_captioner.ipynb -</b> This file contains the code for our image captioning application.
+The application is built using ipywidgets and Voila.
+This notebook can be directly deployed onto Binder where it gets converted into an interactive application.
+For more information, see the next section.
+- <b>requirements.txt -</b> This file contains the dependencies required to run the image captioning application (image_captioner.ipynb).

 ## :monocle_face: Test our project
 To test our project using a friendly GUI, follow these steps:
 1. Go to https://mybinder.org/